 By providing a stimulating and healthy environment built with natural materials the Delft ECD attempts an early intervention with the long-term view of breaking this cycle.

-Ikamva Labantu, founded by Helen Lieberman, is a community-driven non-governmental, non-profit organisation that delivers many social support services to underdeveloped communities in Cape Town.
+Ikamva Labantu (‘the future of our nation’), founded by Helen Lieberman, is a community-driven non-governmental, non-profit organisation that delivers many social support services to underdeveloped communities in Cape Town.
 These services include learning and development and primary healthcare programmes, as well as provision of resources and hands-on support required to meet the needs of our beneficiaries.
 With over 50 years of experience, Ikamva Labantu has become one of South Africa’s largest and most respected non-governmental organisations (NGOs).
 We remain committed to the economic empowerment of township communities.
 Ikamva Labantu’s grassroots work focuses on the most critical issues in our communities, namely the lack of quality early childhood development programmes, the growing number of orphans, abused and neglected children, and the large number of unsupported and isolated elderly who financially support their families.